-The options granted at an exercise price of \$24.27 were granted by Pacific Enterprises and assumed by Sempra Energy in connection with the business combination of Pacific Enterprises and Enova Corporation.
+The options granted at an exercise price of \$24.27 were granted by Pacific Enterprises and assumed by Sempra Energy in connection with the business combination of Enova Corporation and Pacific Enterprises.
 Grant date present values were based on an option value of \$2.98 and a dividend equivalent value of \$10.06.
 These use the following assumptions: share volatility--11.9%; dividend yield--4.94%; risk-free rate of return--5.98%; and outstanding term--10 years.

-The options granted at an exercise price of \$26.31 were granted by Sempra Energy following the business combination of Pacific Enterprises and Enova Corporation.
+The options granted at an exercise price of \$26.31 were granted by Sempra Energy following the business combination of Enova Corporation and Pacific Enterprises.
 Grant date present values were based on an option value of \$4.30 and, for options granted with dividend equivalents, a dividend equivalent value of \$4.79.
 These use the following assumptions: share volatility--15.8%; dividend yield--4.35%; risk-free rate of return--5.62%; and outstanding term--10 years.

-The following table contains information with respect to the executive officers of the Gas Company named in the Summary Compensation Table concerning the exercise of options and stock appreciation rights during 1998 and unexercised options and stock appreciation rights held on December 31, 1998.
+The following table contains information with respect to the executive officers of SDG&E named in the Summary Compensation Table concerning the exercise of options and stock appreciation rights during 1998 and unexercised options and stock appreciation rights held on December 31, 1998.